espocrm/documentation/docs/development/metadata.md

 ## Extending

-Since metadata is merged recursively you can easily redefine JSON objects and arrays in the `custom` directory.
+Since metadata is merged recursively, you can easily redefine JSON objects and arrays in the `custom` directory.

-You can **append** values to existing arrays by using `"__APPEND__"` string as the first element of an array.
+You can **append** values to existing arrays by using the `__APPEND__` string as the first element of an array.

 `custom/Espo/Custom/Resources/metadata/entityDefs/Account.json`: